Women's Australian rules football: Interwar era: Female football challenges stereotypes

+Perth's successful "Shopgirls Premiership" competition continued after the war and through the 1920s and included teams from Brennan's drapery and Foy & Gibson among others.

 Women's teams were formed at Riverton, South Australia, to play scratch matches in 1920.

 The first match to be played in Melbourne was in 1921.
 According to the AFL Record, following World War I, a match in Melbourne was held to show that women could play what had previously been seen to be a man's sport.
 The first women's match attracted a large crowd and interest.
 The umpire wore a skirt.
 In 1921, a women's team in St Kilda organised a game with the women wearing kits donated by the St Kilda men's club and shorts rather than dresses.
 A team regularly practiced on Saturday mornings at the St Kilda Cricket Ground.

+Other high drawing matches were played in Western Australia between Kalgoorlie and Kalgoorlie Railways.

 In 1922, a Fitzroy female team travelled to Perth and played West Perth in front of 13,500 spectators.

 The 1923 Richmond ladies football team played against the men's side in Melbourne to raise funds for a junior trip.

 In 1929, as part of an annual charity day, a 30-minute match was played on Adelaide Oval between workers of the Charles Moore & Co. factory and the Mirror Shirt and Pyjama Factory.
 Although the match was not a standalone event, newspapers at the time did refer to it as the main attraction of the day.
 A moth biplane dropped the game ball to start the match.
 In 1930, the club captain and secretary Veronica O'Callahan announced that the Charles Moore's club was going into recess, claiming that the game is "too rough" to become popular with girls in Adelaide.
 Nevertheless, Port Adelaide Magpies reformed a women's team for the following year to play against a team from Queenstown.
 In August 1930, a charity match was organised in Perth on what is now the WACA Ground.

 In 1931, women protested against all-female matches being organised for Melbourne.
 That year, Oakleigh and Carnegie Football girls' clubs staged a match in front of a large crowd at Caulfield Racecourse in Melbourne.

 In 1933, a match played between Carlton and Richmond women's teams at Princes Park stadium in Melbourne was incorrectly billed on Sydney company Cinesound Newsreel as the "first women's rugby match"; the teams were composed mostly of female netball and track-and-field athletes eager to try Australian rules.